-Metric and Rationale for Inclusion Weighting Threshold Target Maximum Actual AFFO Growth Motivates management to responsibly deploy capital accretively as measured by a frequently used REIT earnings metric 35% \$3.20 per share \$3.24 per share \$3.28 per share \$3.44 per share Dividend Growth (1) Encourages management to focus on profitability and effectively increasing shareholder cash distributions 35% N/A \$0.65 per share \$0.67 per share \$0.67 per share Achievement of Company Priorities (2) Rewards management for the achievement of key priorities, including ESG responsibilities, balance sheet management and other relevant factors 20% 4 6 8 9 Qualitative/Individual Represents indicators of the executive's success in fulfilling his or her responsibilities and in executing the business plan 10% Compensat ion Committee s Assessment - See Below
+Metric and Rationale for Inclusion Weighting Threshold Target Maximum Actual AFFO Growth Motivates management to responsibly deploy capital accretively as measured by a frequently used REIT earnings metric 35% \$3.20 per share \$3.24 per share \$3.28 per share \$3.44 per share Dividend Growth (1) \$0.65 \$0.67 \$0.67 Encourages management to focus on profitability and effectively increasing shareholder cash distributions 35% N/A per share per share per share Achievement of Company Priorities (2) Rewards management for the achievement of key priorities, including ESG responsibilities, balance sheet management and other relevant factors 20% 4 6 8 9 Qualitative/Individual Represents indicators of the executive's success in fulfilling his or her responsibilities and in executing the business plan 10% Compensat ion Committee' s Assessment - See Below

-1. Based on per share dividends announced as of fourth quarter 2021.
+.
+Based on per share dividends announced as of fourth quarter 2021.

-2. Based on per share dividends announced as on routin quarter 222.
-2. Based on the achievement of: (a) ESG Responsibilities: (i) improve ESG ratings/scores (Achieved), and (ii) implement corporate training initiatives for diversity, inclusion and code of business conduct compliance (Achieved); (b) Balance Sheet Management: (i) Net Debt to Adjusted EBITDA at or less than 5.55x (Achieved), and (ii) maintain/improve credit ratings (Achieved); (c) Growth Initiatives: (i) complete acquisition of Dover Downs Hotel & Casino and Tropicana Evansville (Achieved), and (ii) enter into definitive agreement(s) that will add \$23MM in additional rent (Achieved); (d) Other Strategic Objectives: (i) enter into definitive agreement to sell and/or lease Tropicana Las Vegas (Not Achieved), and (ii) complete divestiture of our taxable REIT subsidiary operations (Achieved); and (e) Shareholder Engagement: (i) increase number of REIT analyst coverage (Achieved), and (ii) engage in at least 300 meetings with current and potential shareholders (Achieved).
+Based on the achievement of: (a) ESG Responsibilities: (i) improve ESG ratings/scores (Achieved), and (ii) implement corporate training initiatives for diversity, inclusion and code of business conduct compliance (Achieved); (b) Balance Sheet Management: (i) Net Debt to Adjusted EBITDA at or less than 5.55x (Achieved), and (ii) maintain/improve credit ratings (Achieved); (c) Growth Initiatives: (i) complete acquisition of Dover Downs Hotel & Casino and Tropicana Evansville (Achieved), and (ii) enter into definitive agreement(s) that will add \$23MM in additional rent (Achieved); (d) Other Strategic Objectives: (i) enter into definitive agreement to sell and/or lease Tropicana Las Vegas (Not Achieved), and (ii) complete divestiture of our taxable REIT subsidiary operations (Achieved); and (e) Shareholder Engagement: (i) increase number of REIT analyst coverage (Achieved), and (ii) engage in at least 300 meetings with current and potential shareholders (Achieved).